LLNL/LaunchMON/README.md

 (6) Smoke test:

+   `% make check`

+   will build the test codes in the test/src directory within the source tree.
-   `cd share/launchmon/tests` directory under the prefix directory and run `test.launch_1` and `test.attach_1` as your smoke tests.
+   `cd test/src` directory under the source directory and run `test.launch_1` and `test.attach_1` as your smoke tests.
    Note that these test cases assume that you alreay have an allocation (or interactive partition) under the invoking shell so that RM job launcher (e.g. srun) can launch and execute a parallel target application.

-If you are building from a distribution, skip step (1) and (2).
+Also ensure that '.' is in your $PATH when you run the smoke test scripts.